benlavender/homelab-docs/guides/CheatSheet.md

 # Initialize a new LUKS2 header and volume key on a block device using a specific block size with a passphrase from stdin where the rest is defaults.
 # Follow the interactive guide:
 cryptsetup luksFormat --sector-size <#> <dev>
+# Initialize a new LUKS2 header and volume key on a block device using a specific cipher and key size with a passphrase from stdin.
 # Follow the interactive guide:
 cryptsetup luksFormat --cipher <cipher> --key-size <#> <dev>
+# Initialize a new LUKS1 header and volume key on a block device with a passphrase from stdin with defaults.
+# Follow the interactive guide:
+cryptsetup luksFormat --type luks1 <dev>
 # Initialize a new plain encrypted volume on a block device via a passphrase from stdin:
 cryptsetup open --type plain --cipher <cipher> --key-size <#> --hash <alg> --verify-passphrase <dev> <name>
 # Initialize a new plain encrypted volume on a block device via a keyfile.